Lartsch/FediAct/README.md

 **Supported browsers**:
 - All up-to-date Chromium browsers, including Kiwi browser on Android
-- Up-to-date Firefox, including Firefox Nightly on Android
+- Up-to-date Firefox, including Firefox Nightly on Android/iOS

 **Important notes**:
 - All data is processed locally only